jess-doccla/analytics-sandbox/docs/pull_request_template.md

 - [ ] I have added dependencies on uniqueKey assertions and freshness tests where appropriate
 - [ ] My SQL follows the style guide.
 This includes avoidance of 'SELECT *', used snakecase column names
 - [ ] I have not pulled in any new data that may contain PID or health data without checking on #tech-data slack
-- [ ] I have executed all models sucessfully
+- [ ] I have executed all models successfully